smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

 You are able to customize the head unit's help system with your own information.

 ## Help Menu
 If the head unit supports displaying a custom help menu, you can customize this menu with your own title and menu options.
-This menu is commonly used to assist users with what voice commands are available.
+This menu is commonly used to assist users with knowing what voice commands are available.
 If you don't customize these options, then the head unit's default title and/or items will be used.

 If you wish to use an image, you should check the @![iOS]`sdlManager.systemCapabilityManager.defaultMainWindowCapability.imageFields`!@@![android, javaSE, javaEE]`// TODO`!@ for an `imageField.name` of `vrHelpItem` to see if that image is supported.
 If `vrHelpItem` is in the `imageFields` array, then it can be used.
 You will need to then upload the image using the file manager before using it in the RPC below.
 See the [Uploading Images guide](Other SDL Features/Uploading Images) for more information.